Hrishabh-VLSI/VSD/Week_1/Day_3.md

 ```

 ![Magic Layout Cell Audit](Images/Day_3_9.png)
-*Figure 9: Finding the physical location of the custom sky130_vsdinv cell inside the Magic layout view.*

 Searching the layout database confirms that instances of the `sky130_vsdinv` custom cell are fully instantiated, snapped to the site rows, and seamlessly wired into the power grid alongside the standard cell library blocks.